richTheCreator/Elevated-Trading-LLC/src/pages/index.md

   description: "Orders are shipped within 24-48 hours of payment (with tracking).
-    All of our hemp flower is vacuum-sealed in TerpeneFresh bags which are specifically designed to lock in the freshness and maintain terpene quality of hemp flower, and we take it one step further to include a humidity pack in each bag to maintain optimal conditions for the flower during transit.
-We stand behind all of our products with a delivery and satisfaction guarantee.
+    All of our hemp flower is vacuum-sealed in TerpeneFresh bags which are specifically designed to lock in the freshness and maintain terpene quality of hemp flower.
+We stand behind all of our products with a delivery and satisfaction guarantee. "
-    "
 ---